 An assessment which measures a student’s achievement of the learning outcomes of a module and which contributes to the final mark awarded for that module.

-Undergraduate students who fail modules up to the value 30 credits may be permitted to progress to the following level and simultaneously undertake the requirements of the Board of Examiners in relation to the failed module(s).
+Undergraduate students who fail modules up to the value 30 credits may be permitted to progress to the following level and simultaneously undertake the requirements of the programme in relation to the failed module(s).
 This arrangement is referred to as trailing credit.